 If you have considered placing a loved one into senior care, you may be asking yourself, “What’s the first step?”
 After acknowledging the need for outside assistance, first you must decide which of the five senior care services is best.
 These senior care types range from independent to intensive senior care.
 So which is right for you and your loved ones?

 - Independent Living: The most minimal assistance approach, independent living, is best suited for aging seniors who are able to live on their own and self-reliant in their day-to-day needs, but who wish to scale back, downsize, and live without the added stress that comes with home maintenance.
 The provided security of a senior living community, like Regency Retirement Village of Tuscaloosa, allows comfort to those that feel vulnerable living alone.
 This lifestyle of senior living is ideal for individuals with few medical problems and are free to come and go, however they please.

 - In-Home Caregiving: The transitional assistance approach, in-home caregiving, is intended for individuals that can no longer live alone, but also don’t require urgent medical assistance from a higher level of care.
 This approach can range from a caregiver checking in several times a day, every other day, or even weekly to ensure the senior is getting help with daily activities or errands.
 This method of care is commonly used during early transitions of healthcare.
 The benefit of in-home senior care?
 Senior parents can age in place.
 The downside?
-The transition into a senior care facility or nursing home can become a quick reality, as health conditions often worsen and assisted living becomes essential rather than merely optional.
+The transition into a senior care community or nursing home can become a quick reality, as health conditions often worsen and assisted living becomes essential rather than merely optional.

 - Assisted Living: The parental assistance approach, assisted living, is targeted towards seniors that need help performing their daily activities, like bathing, dressing, and administering medications.
 This senior care option combines housing, support services, and “apartment living with help when you need it.”
 At Regency, our assisted living community allows seniors to seek an active life, yet take advantage of readily available assistance with daily help with activities and routines, as needed.